El Dorado Hills, CA Demographics

 A map of El Dorado Hills's Population by Race

-Of the 1,611 places in California, El Dorado Hills is the 188th most populous.
+El Dorado Hills is ranked the 185th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+El Dorado Hills was ranked the 188th most populous place in the 2020 Census.

 El Dorado Hills's White Population